f5devcentral/f5-distributed-cloud-labs-101/testdrive/waf/docs/lab3/vpcSite.rst

 within the local network.

-When we deploy VoltMesh outside of a Regional Edge we refer to these locations as "Customer Edges".
+When we deploy VoltMesh outside of a Regional Edge we refer to these locations as "Customer Edge".
 In the following exercise we will review what the process is to deploy a Customer Edge.
 In our existing lab environment we have already deployed a shared Volterra AWS VPC Site.

+Once a VoltMesh node has been deployed into a Customer Edge it help provide two additional topologies for Volterra WAF protection.

+#.
+Enabling Volterra to protect a resource from the Regional Edge (additional DDoS protection)
+   that is not directly attached to the internet.
+#.
+Allow Volterra to provide WAF protection for "internal" and/or "local"

 Exercise 1: Introduction to Volterra AWS VPC Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~